Naraujo13/AGG-EventB-Rodin/README.md

 # Usage:

-Download the release version, that comes with a JAR artifact and a tests folder.
+Download the release version (https://github.com/Naraujo13/Graph-Grammar-Translator/releases), that comes with a JAR artifact and a tests folder.
 Then execute the JAR passing the path to the file as argument like below:

 java -jar translator.jar fileRelativePath/fileName.ggx